 Along with the already existing parameter in the DAB terminal profile, the user intent parameters such as K Factor and min CFM for IAQ is introduced.

 As a part of the adoption towards measuring and communicating the Airflow in CFM.
 At the Duct work, end of the system, the following setup from the 75F system hardware is used.

 75F has developed a new differential pressure sensor that connects to a pitot tube and directly measures the airflow pressure difference between velocity pressure and static pressure.
 This allows a translation into velocity of the airstream.
 Coupled with knowing the cross-sectional area of the duct, the actual cubic feet per minute flow rate can be inferred.

-With the Introduction of CFM, following are the changes that are brought into the Algorithm and operation of the terminal profiles for VAN and DAB.
+With the Introduction of CFM, following are the changes that are brought into the Algorithm and operation of the terminal profiles for DAB.

 CFM for DAB damper control

-When the system is operating in DAB mode,
+When the system is operating using a DAB terminal profile,

 The Algorithm tries to maintain the min CFM (minCFMIAQ) value.